seanwhs/Tutorials/Architecture/Software-Architecture/02_structural_foundations/hexagonal_architecture.md

 # Part II — Structural Foundations: Drawing the Right Boundaries

 Architecture is fundamentally the discipline of **boundary design**.
 If you don’t define where one domain ends and another begins, your system risks becoming a **Big Ball of Mud**.

 In 2026, the industry is moving away from “Microservices by default” toward:

-* **Modular Monoliths** — simple, strongly modular single deployments
+* **Modular Monoliths** — Simple, strongly modular single deployments.
-* **Hexagonal (Clean) Architecture** — isolating core business logic from technical details
+* **Hexagonal (Clean) Architecture** — Isolating core business logic from technical details.

-The goal: **build boundaries that are easy to draw but hard to cross**, so you can stay monolithic early on but trivially “snap off” modules into microservices later.
+The goal: **Build boundaries that are easy to draw but hard to cross**, allowing you to stay monolithic early on but trivially “snap off” modules into microservices later.

 ---